 — Coming Spring 2023

-The modern world has been incredibly successful at producing physical wealth, scientific knowledge and technological innovation.
-But these advances have not led to corresponding increases in our psychological wellbeing, spiritual wealth, social harmony, or the health of this planet.
-There is nothing we need more in this age of materialism than the profound insights of the Mahayana.
-But emptiness and compassion are tough sells in a culture that exalts the material, and dismisses subjective experience.
+The modern world has been incredibly successful at producing material wealth, scientific knowledge and technological innovation.
+But all these advances have not led to corresponding improvements in our psychological wellbeing, social harmony, spiritual wealth, or the health of this planet.
+Into the Mirror shows that remedies for these problems can be found within the profound insights of Mahayana Buddhism.

 There is nothing we need more in this age of materialism than the profound insights of Mahayana Buddhism.